ankitamiddha/Spyne_TestProject/Spyne_TestProj/README.md

 **Open Allure Reports:**
 allure open

+(To view the latest report, go to the target--> allure-reports--> open index.html in browser)

 **Design Pattern -** Page Object Model (POM) Implemented

 The project employs the Page Object Model design pattern for better code organization and maintainability.